frankstepanski/node-express-course/week3/readme.md

 :rotating_light:  Always include and call **next()** in your middleware functions.
 If not, your Express server will hang (i.e. just stop working). :rotating_light:

 >Using **next()** will execute the code after the current middleware function is finished.
 Using **return next()** will immediately jump out of the callback the code below will be unreachable.
+Normally next() is used and only return next() when in some sort of conditional statement.

 **Third-party Middleware**